pananton/busrpc-spec/busrpc.md

 ### `ResultMessage`

-`ResultMessage` is a structure, which determines format of the network packet used to transfer method result.
+`ResultMessage` is a predefined structure, which determines format of the network packet used to transfer method result.
 This structure should not be modified in any way by a third-party implementation, or some busrpc tools may stop working.

 ```
 // file api/busrpc.proto